 Place chicken in a 1 gallon resealable plastic bag.
 Set aside.

 Combine olive oil, garlic, lemon juice, basil, oregano, thyme, salt and pepper in a food processor.
 Blend until your mixture is smooth.
-Reserve 1/4 cup marinade mix and 1/2 cup beer.
-Refrigerate marinade in an airtight container.
+Combine 1/4 cup marinade mix and 1/2 cup beer in an airtight container, reserve this mixture.
+Place in the refrigerator.

 Preheat grill to medium-high.